Etejerina/a-walk-in-python/day_3.md

 Now, what happens if we try to change an item of a tuple?
 Right, we can't!!!

-We said before thta tuples are immutable.
-Let's e what happens...
+We said before that tuples are immutable.
+Let's see what happens...

 ```python
 a_tuple = ('Pearl jam', 'guitar', 10, True)